 You may face some problems with the format when it comes to editing.
 Most video editing applications do not support the direct import of the AVCHD format.
 AVCHD files need to be converted to a compatible format.
 So, if you want to save time on the conversion you would need to choose a video editing application that directly supports AVCHD.

 What Can I do if My Video Editing Program Doesn’t Support Direct Import of AVCHD footage?

 You’ll need to log and transfer your footage to another format compatible with your video editor.

 If my Video Editor Supports the Import of a Native AVCHD File, is there any problem I can run into?

-Yes, successfully working with native AVCHD file will require superior computing power.
-In short you must have a computer with a fast processor to edit without any hitches.
+Yes, successfully working with a native AVCHD file will require superior computing power.
+In short, you must have a computer with a fast processor to edit without any hitches.
 If you’re going to edit in AVCHD your hardware must be top-end.

 Can I burn AVCHD video into DVD?